Home Current Projects A Short Biography

 Aimee Laporte did her PhD with me from September 2013 through July 2017, under the auspices of the Interdisciplinary Oncology Program.
 Her thesis is entitled Targeted Activity of Histone Deacetylase Inhibition in Synovial Sarcoma.
 Aimee got multiple job offers when she graduated, eventually choosing a position with GSK before getting head-hunted by Sanofi-Genzyme, a company that has been a supporter our Genetic Pathology Evaluation Centre.

 Farzad Jamshidi was my first student in UBC's challenging combined MD/PhD program, finishing in 2017.
 In his thesis, he reported the first results applying next generation sequencing to epithelioid sarcoma, contributing to our understanding of this deadly disease of young people by revealing its unexpected genetic complexity.
-He went on to do a postdoc in the Ocular Genomics Lab at Harvard, run by Eric Pierce.
+He went on to do a postdoc in the Ocular Genomics Lab at Harvard, run by Eric Pierce, and an opthalmology residency before securing a position as a retinal surgeon and Assistant Professor of Ophthalmology at the University of Pittsburgh.

 Jenna Wilson did a research rotation / mini-thesis on synovial sarcoma in winter 2017, as part of her MSc program with the Karolinska Instituet, in collaboration with Bertha Brodin.